dbrewster42/Capstone2/src/docs/UPER.md

 9. I will have to loop through EVERY enemy piece and check to see if it can reach the King's desired destination.
 It will be a pain in the ass but ideally I could make it more efficient by eliminating Pawns and Kings depending on their position.
 Edit- To avoid a double dependency, I eliminated the piece's position so instead I have to loop through the entire board, check to see if it has a piece, and if so whether that square's location to the King was a valid move (aka I used the existing isValidMove for Piece and just applied it differently)

 10. This will be difficult because not only do I need to check if the King can move to an unpressured square, I will also need to see check if it's own pieces will be able to block the pressure.
 So hypothetically I will have to check EVERY piece.
 This will be difficult and something I will leave towards the end.
-Edit- This was the hardest blocker of all the actual logic (aka everything but SOLID principles) but I eventually got it done.
+Edit- This was the hardest blocker of all the actual logic (aka everything but SOLID principles) but I eventually got it done like so-

+Checkmate was the hardest functionality to implement.
+First I generated a list of all Valid Moves for the King(aka any vacant squares within 1 square), looped through the board and if that square had an enemy piece, I checked whether any enemy piece could reach any of those valid moves (using my isValidMove function to see whether the enemy piece could reach).
+Then, if there were no valid escapes for the King, I generated incrementers to check the direction of the check and I looped through the entire board again, this time searching for teammate pieces and checked whether it could either capture or block the check.

 11. It shouldn't be too difficult to see if the pieces in between the King and Rook are unoccupied but it will be hard to check whether or not the King or Rook had previously moved.
 I was planning on having a list of moves to display so I will be able to use that to loop through it and make sure neither piece has moved yet